 My suggestion is to order a mixed board where you will be served ham, bacon, wild boar sausage, pork loin, pork lard and other Italian gourmet products on rustic wood.
 You will also be able to taste various cheese specialties, such as those flavored with truffles and pistachio and walnuts.
 There are also bruschettas (a kind of Italian toast) with various sauces and pates such as olives, artichokes, truffles...
 They are to die for!

-Practical information about the Prosciutteria Cantina dei Papi
+Practical information of Prosciutteria Cantina dei Papi

 - Where: Via della Scala, No. 71.